scottyschup/ruby-curriculum/the-web/oauth.md

 ruby file, `secrets.rb`.
 This file *must not* be checked into the repo; the best way to do this is to add a `.gitignore` file to the repo that will filter out `secrets.rb`.
 When you push to a public github repo, you won't push your secrets along, too.
+(Also note that if you opt to create user login files to serialize your tokens, the files created from your tokens will also contain your key and secret.
+Be careful to exclude these from your public repository as well!

 ## Resources